 Reviewers are encouraged to comment on and/or advise on these paragraphs as well as the main content.
 Please send requests for information to info@openEHR.org.
-Feedback should preferably be discussed on one of the appropriate mailing lists, openehr-technical@openehr.org or openehr-clinical@openehr.org.
+Feedback should preferably be provided on the mailing list openehr-technical@openehr.org, or by private email.